cloudnativelabs/kube-router/Documentation/generic.md

 ## Running kube-router without the service proxy

 This runs kube-router with pod/service networking and the network policy firewall.
-The service proxy is disabled.
-Don't forget to update the cluster CIDR and apiserver addresses to match your cluster.
+The service proxy is disabled and relies on for example [kube-proxy](https://kubernetes.io/docs/reference/generated/kube-proxy/) to provide service networking.

     kubectl apply -f https://raw.githubusercontent.com/cloudnativelabs/kube-router/master/daemonset/generic-kuberouter.yaml